4n6strider/MS17-010/README.md

 # MS17-010 RCE PoC's

 All credits go out to [worawit](https://github.com/worawit/MS17-010).
-I've just added some usage clarifications and made them more usable for pentesting purposes.
+I've just added some usage clarifications and weaponized them to be more usable for pentesting purposes.

 ## Eternalblue

 Eternalblue only requires access to IPC$ to exploit a target while other exploits require access to a named pipe as well.
 Eternalblue thus works on all versions of Windows that allow anonymous access to IPC$ (Windows 7 and Windows 2008, or later version explicitly configured to allow anonymous access).
 Keep in mind that Eternalblue has a higher change of crashing a target than Eternalsynergy - Eternalromance.

-#### Compatible targets
+### Compatible targets

 **eternalblue_exploit7:**